Colorado Supreme Court rules Trump is disqualified from presidency for Jan. 6 riot

 Section 3 of the 14th Amendment

-The Colorado case hinges on whether Section 3 of the 14th Amendment bars Trump from the nation's highest office.
+The Colorado case hinged on whether Section 3 bars Trump from the nation's highest office.
 The provision aims to prevent those who swore an oath to support the Constitution and engaged in insurrection from holding state or federal office.

-The group Citizens for Responsibility and Ethics in Washington filed a lawsuit in Colorado state court on behalf of four Republican voters and two unaffiliated voters in September, arguing that Trump's actions related to the Jan.
-6 assault disqualified him under Section 3.
-Dozens of suits filed across the country have raised the same argument, though several have already been dismissed by state courts.

 In November, a trial court in Denver found that the events on Jan.
 6 satisfy the definition of insurrection, and concluded that Trump engaged in insurrection through incitement.
 Judge Sarah B. Wallace ultimately determined that the language of Section 3 is unclear as to whether it covered the presidency and the former president, and ordered Griswold to list Trump on the GOP presidential primary ballot.